 Sum types are anonymous in Futhark, and are written as the constructors separated by vertical bars.
 Each constructor consists of a #-prefixed name, followed by zero or more types, called its payload.
 Note: The current implementation of sum types is fairly inefficient, in that all possible constructors of a sum-typed value will be resident in memory.
 Avoid using sum types where multiple constructors have large payloads.
-Further, there is an implementation weakness where arrays of sum types with an array payload may result in incorrect size inference and run-time errors.
-Try to avoid these for now.

 '''

-record type ::= "{" "}" | "{" fieldid ":" type (", " fieldid ":" type) "}"
+record_type ::= "{" "}" | "{" fieldid ":" type (", " fieldid ": " type) "}"

 '''